cnzdgr/movie_recommender_system/README.md

+# Movie recommender

+_An end-to-end Machine Learning Project._

-A movie recommender engine using collaborative filtering.
+Movie recommender engine using collaborative filtering. written in React using Tailwind CSS framework

-Used React with Tailwind to build the frontend and deployed on GCP.
+The frontend is written in React using Tailwind CSS framework and deployed on GCP.

-Used FastAPI to build the backend and deployed on Railway.
+FastAPI is used to wrap the ML model as an API and it's deployed on Railway.

 URL: https://movies.recommendmovies.com/